tinymce/tinymce-docs/plugins/noneditable.md

     ```js
     tinymce.init({
-      selector: "textarea",  // change this value according to your HTML
+      selector: 'textarea',  // change this value according to your HTML
-      plugins: "code noneditable"
+      plugins: 'code noneditable'
     });
     ```
 2. Configure the `noneditable_noneditable_class` option, or the others as necessary in your `tinymce.init`.
 For example:

     ```js
     tinymce.init({
-      selector: "textarea",  // change this value according to your HTML
+      selector: 'textarea',  // change this value according to your HTML
-      plugins: "noneditable",
+      plugins: 'noneditable',
-      noneditable_noneditable_class: "mceNonEditable"
+      noneditable_noneditable_class: 'mceNonEditable'
     });
     ```
     > **Note**: Replace `mceNonEditable` with the class name you want for your non-editable elements.